 After the brain processes information in diverse regions, the amygdala detects a threat.
 At that moment, the brain releases hormones (such as cortisol and adrenalin) and chemicals (such as serotonin, acetylcholine, norepinephrine, and dopamine).

 This chemical action in the brain warns the organism about the threat and all attention systems are highly aroused.
 According to Joseph E. LeDoux, an American neuroscientist, that can only happen in a brain with “autonoetic consciousness,” which is an ability to examine our own thoughts.

 Scientists made a lot of progress in decoding the phenomena of fear and anxiety.
 First of all, we need to make a difference between these two reactions – fear is the physical, and anxiety is the psychological response to the danger the brain perceives.

 The effects of anxiety on the brain and body are related to the biological level of the activity of the amygdala.
 Genetics, in relation to stress experienced in early life, make people prone to anxiety disorders.

 Although the brain’s neural response to anxiety and fear is relatively understood, we still don’t have the ultimate treatment of disorders related to these reactions.
 Current treatments involve drugs that bind to large areas of the brain and lead to unwanted side effects.

 Research scientists hope to develop a treatment that precisely affects the amygdala and its unnatural response to stimuli.
 Until then, we’re left with the attempt to become more conscious of our thoughts and the stimuli that make us afraid.

 ABOUT THE AUTHOR

-Lucy Benton is a high skilled editor and a proofreader who currently works at BestEssayTips.
-She enjoys sharing tips and stories.
+Lucy Benton is a highly skilled editor and a proofreader who enjoys sharing tips and stories.
 She likes to attend different self-development courses.
 If you’re interested in working with Lucy, you can email her or find her on FaceBook.